ArturoNereu/ArturoNereu.github.io/_pages/index.md

 Currently working at Unity Technologies as a Developer Advocate.

 Please, feel free to reach out.
-Twitter DM's might be the best way.
+Twitter's DMs might be the best way.